Surgical Treatment for Polyps, Fistula, and Hemorrhoids

 Surgical Treatments for Polyps, Fistula and Hemorrhoids

-Our team helps patients suffering from colorectal polyps, fistula and hemorrhoids.
+Our team helps patients suffering from fissures, fistulae, and hemorrhoids.

-A fistula is an abnormal connection between two body parts, such as an organ or blood vessel and another structure.
-Infection or inflammation can also cause a fistula to form, or may be the result of surgery.
-Inflammatory bowel disease, such as ulcerative colitis or Crohn’s disease, can lead to fistulas between one loop of intestine and another.
+A fistula is an abnormal connection between two body parts, such as an organ or blood vessel, and another structure.
+Infection or inflammation can cause a fistula to form, or it may result from surgery.
+Inflammatory bowel disease, such as Crohn’s disease, can also lead to fistulas between loops of intestine or other abdominal organs.
 Fistula repair procedures include:

 ● Fistulotomy: In this procedure, the fistula tract is opened to remove diseased tissue or drain pus.
 This allows the fistula tract to heal from the inside out.

-● Advancement rectal flap procedure: In this procedure, complex fistulas are closed by covering the internal opening with your own healthy tissue.
+● Advancement rectal flap procedure: Complex fistulas are closed by covering the internal opening with your healthy tissue.
 This procedure can help preserve the sphincter muscle.

 ● Endoscopic fistula repair: If your fistula is in the upper part of your small intestine, our surgeons may be able to remove the fistula with the help of a small flexible tube passed through your mouth and esophagus (endoscope.)
 Learn more about endoscopy.

 ● Excisional hemorrhoidectomy: In this procedure, your surgeon removes the hemorrhoidal tissue by cutting it.
-They may choose to leave the tissue wound open or close it with stitches.
+They may leave the wound open or close it with stitches.

 What to Expect During Your Surgery at Weill Cornell Medicine